tony-sull/tonysull.co/src/content/articles/my-ideal-ssr-router.md

   - code
   - simplicity
 published: '2023-02-22T17:58:23Z'
-featured: '~/assets/uploads/2023-02-22-my-ideal-ssr-router.jpg'
+featured: '../../assets/uploads/2023-02-22-my-ideal-ssr-router.jpg'
 ---

 Thought I'd follow up on a rant I published over the weekend about [how complicated routing is](https://tonysull.co/articles/routing-is-complicated/) — request routing on the server that is, don't let me near your network router!

 **tl;dr;** Request routing is a complicated issue that's a fundamental feature of monolithic JavaScript frameworks.
 Whether your tool of choice is a static site generator like [11ty](https://11ty.dev), a server-first framework like [SvelteKit](https://kit.svelte.dev), or something in the middle like [Astro](https://astro.build) they're all having to deal with request routing.
-What would a shared router spec look like if it needed to work *well enough* for every framework?
+What would a shared router spec look like if it needed to work _well enough_ for every framework?

 ---